Introduction and Overview¶

 closure

-To be returned in fw_cdev_event_iso_interrupt or
+To be returned in fw_cdev_event_iso_interrupt orfw_cdev_event_iso_interrupt_multichannel

 handle